 He was a national hero.

-The conviction of his thinking and the conviction of his actions, made an invaluable contribution to the lives of many people, including those who ridiculed him for many years.
+The conviction to his Vision and the conviction of his actions, made an invaluable contribution to the lives of many people, including those who ridiculed him for many years.

 Later Manjhi said, “Though most villagers taunted me at first, there were quite a few who eventually lent me support by helping me dig, giving me food and helping me buy my tools.”

-What a staggering accomplishment and an amazing story about having the courage of your convictions.
+What a staggering accomplishment and an amazing story about having the courage of your conviction to the Vision you have.

 It was a shame Dashrath passed away before he saw his path eventually paved 30 years later.
 That would have given him immense joy to see others catching his vision to improve the lives of his village and beyond.